 - Each service is personalised to meet your needs

-Things About Estate Valuations You Should Know
+Things About Estate and Probate Property Valuations You Should Know

-YOU NEED KNOWLEDGE OF THE CURRENT MARKET
+YOU NEED EXPERT KNOWLEDGE OF THE PROPERTY MARKET

 In all situations, any valuation needs to be accurate.
-A deep and specialist understanding of the market is critical when making a valuation – it’s for this reason that many of our clients use us.
+A deep and specialist understanding of the property market is critical when making a valuation – it’s for this reason that many of our clients use us.

 Executors of estates have a legal obligation to deal with an estate fairly, and a valuation of property in a estate helps ensure that the executor firstly knows exactly what the property is worth, and secondly ensures that they have the opinion of a recognised property professional that they can point to if questions are asked.